Outdoor concerts, movie nights planned in downtown Youngstown as restrictions ease

-YOUNGSTOWN, Ohio (WKBN) – As COVID-19 guidelines ease for outdoor venues, there are now plans for socially-distanced events in downtown Youngstown.
+YOUNGSTOWN, Ohio (WYTV) – As COVID-19 guidelines ease for outdoor venues, there are now plans for socially-distanced events in downtown Youngstown.

 There will be three concerts at the Youngstown Foundation Amphitheatre, starting in mid-September through the beginning of October: